 Suppose we could divide a planar region into subregions, in such a way that every node fell into at least one subregion.
 Separate processors could compute the triangulation of each subregion independently - perhaps invoking the triangle program to do this.

-So if we had 10 processors, we might do this task 10 times faster.

-Then we could just patch the individual triangulations together.
+So if we had 10 processors, we might do this task 10 times faster... if we could patch the individual triangulations together.